Skjoldrun/Skjoldrun.github.io/docs/other/VS-code-context-menu.md

 # VS Code - Open with Context Menu

-If yoiu have forgotten to set this at install time, or your copmany admins didn't do this for you at deployment, you can activate the context menu entries for opening a workspace and file with VS Code even after installation.
+If you have forgotten to set this at install time, or your company admins didn't do this for you at deployment, you can activate the context menu entries for opening a workspace and file with VS Code even after installation.

 You either reinstall VS Code again with set parameters, or you execute the following Registry Editor file.